-Sarah McCulloch is a Country/Folk Singer-Songwriter whose sweet, yet sultry, voice pierces right through the lush traditional country production on her latest album, Sawmiller’s Daughter.
+Sarah McCulloch is a Country/Americana Singer-Songwriter whose sweet, yet sultry, voice pierces right through the lush traditional country production on her latest album, Sawmiller’s Daughter.
 The songwriter’s emotive and nostalgic lyrics showcase her knack for timeless storytelling that transports the listener right into the center of the narrative.

 McCulloch’s debut album, Strawberry Moon (2018), received radio airplay in the U.S. and internationally, as well as amassed glowing reviews from many notable publications including No Depression Magazine and Gashouse Radio.
 In 2018, Strawberry Moon also gained top recognition as a nominee at the Independent Music Awards in NYC in the Country category, in which McCulloch was the only female artist to be nominated.

 After living in upstate New York for over a decade, McCulloch returned to her homeland of South Florida with her feet firmly planted in the solid foundation she has built by sharing her life stories through song with a spirit of relatable honesty, fervor, and warmth.
 “I became very serious about writing when I was at the end of a difficult time in my life,” says McCulloch, “I was very, very homesick for my home state of Florida.
 ‘Sugartown’ and the title track, ‘Sawmiller’s Daughter’ were written around that time.
 It was very healing for me and helped me transition into a new life.”